Trinitarianism in the Church Fathers: Early second century: Ignatius of Antioch

 Ignatius, second bishop of Antioch, who was martyred in Rome around 110 AD, wrote a series of letters to churches in Asia Minor on his way to be executed in Rome.
 The conjunction of Father, Son and Holy Spirit appears in his letter to the Magnesian church:

 Unitarians argue that Ignatius is not indicating that the Father, the Son and the Spirit "are one substance anymore than he is saying flesh and spirit are one substance".

 : Polycarp of Smyrna

 Polycarp was martyred in Smyrna (where he was also Bishop) in the year 155.
 It is said by Irenaeus of Lyons that he was a pupil of the Apostle John.
-In his final prayer before his martyrdom, he "praises, glorifies, and blesses" the Father, Son, and Holy Spirit:
+In his final prayer before his martyrdom, he "praises, glorifies, and blesses" the Father.
+He does this "through" Jesus.